XcavateBlockchain/xcav-docs/xcavate-dapp-1/tutorial-and-testing-guide.md

 The NFTs can be purchased by the marketplace users.
 To do this, the function buy NFT must be called.
 It has the parameter collectionId, which is the collection ID of the project.
 The number of the NFT type that the user selects for purchase and the number of NFTs of that selected type.

-Users of the realXchange active projects marketplace can only NFTs in a particular project until that project's funding target is reached.
+Users of the realXchange active projects marketplace can only buy NFTs for a particular project until that project's funding target is reached.
 They will only be charged for the NFTs when they receive them.
 The NFTs are paid with XUSD (this represents a test version of a stable coin), and later these funds are forwarded to the project manager in equal tranches based on the number of milestones.

 <figure><img src="https://lh7-us.googleusercontent.com/UVdlbhLEfzVk1bxRwPk0zkVTCPcXh-rLWSK7G28OiLEWDswIf-_gzf9EiplWvpaf-skOk4_XBMpckMbohbpLPvcCktSEHgcMtIuuSCY_dgoEiyCG043OLz27Q-L-tPAi1uzBXz7Frvi9e9a5AZ9ywg" alt=""><figcaption></figcaption></figure>